10 To The Power Of Zero

 6. Explore Advanced Topics

-7. Utilize Online Resources and Tools
+7. work with Online Resources and Tools

 Take advantage of the many online resources and tools available to help you learn and practice with exponents.
 Interactive calculators, educational videos, and online forums can provide additional explanations and support.
 Experiment with different tools to find what works best for you.